xrdocs/design/_enterprise/2019-07-26-secure-sd-wan-core-design.md

 ## Platforms
 ![ASR9000.png]({{site.baseurl}}/images/ASR9000.png){:height="30%" width="30%"}{: .align-right}

-Hardened by years of production deployments inside the most demanding Service Provider networks, the ASR9000 series router is the flagship platform for SD-WAN Core.
+Hardened by years of production deployments inside the most demanding Service Provider networks, the [ASR9000 series router](https://www.cisco.com/c/en/us/products/routers/asr-9000-series-aggregation-services-routers/index.html) is the flagship platform for SD-WAN Core.
 The ASR9000 is a high-density platform with a modular design capable of delivering up to 3.2 Tbps per slot.
 The ASR9000 offers industry-leading Segment Routing capabilities, richly featured custom silicon for network analytics, support for advanced features like multicast and Segment-Routing Traffic Matrix (SR-TM), and the highest possible route scale.
 The ASR9000 series is an excellent choice for multiple roles, from PE (LER) to converged P/PE (LER and LSR) to P (LSR).

 A minimal ASR9000-based core can leverage the ASR9901 for 16x1 GE, 24x 1/10 GE, and 2x100 GE in 456 Gbps of nonblocking, full-duplex fabric capacity in 2RUs.
 Deployments needing more capacity can leverage the ASR9904 (2 RSPs, 2 Line Cards), ASR9906 (2 RSPs, 4 Line Cards), ASR9910 (2 RSPs, 8 Line Cards), ASR9912(2 RSPs, 10 Line Cards), or ASR9922(2 RSPs, 20 Line Cards) for up to 160 Tbps capacity.

-When space, power and cost are of primary concern, the Cisco NCS5500 platform can also be deployed in the SD-WAN Core.
-The NCS5000 series offers large RIB and FIB scale, buffer capacity, and the highest bandwidth scale.
+When space, power and cost are of primary concern, the [Cisco NCS5500 platform](https://www.cisco.com/c/en/us/products/routers/network-convergence-system-5500-series/index.html) can also be deployed in the SD-WAN Core.
+The NCS5500 series offers large RIB and FIB scale, buffer capacity, and the highest bandwidth scale.
 The NCS5500 is space and power efficient with 36x100GE in a 1RU fixed form factor or single modular line card.
 The NCS5500 is a good choice for the P (LSR) router and simple PE (LER) roles.
 Its low cost-per-port can make multi-planar and/or scale-out topologies possible where they weren't before.

 A minimal NCS5500-based core can provide 36x100GE, 144x10GE, or a mix of non-blocking connections with full resiliency in 4RU.
 Fixed chassis are ideal for incrementally building a scale-out fabric: the NCS NC55-36X100GE-A-S and NC55A1-24H are efficient high density building blocks which can be rapidly deployed as needed without installing a large footprint of devices day one.
 Deployments needing more capacity or interface flexibility can utilize the NCS5504 4-slot, NCS5508 8-slot or NCS5516 16-slot modular chassis.
-Further detailed information on each platform [is available](https://www.cisco.com/c/en/us/products/routers/network-convergence-system-5500-series/index.html).

 All ASR9000 and NCS5500 routers contain powerful Route Processors to unlock multi-dimensional, model-based programmability and high-speed telemetry.